How to Legally Change Your Name in California: a Complete Guide (2024)

 Step 5 – Updating Your ID and Official Records

 - Update Bank Accounts, Schools, and Employment Records: Don’t forget to update your name with your bank, employer, schools, and any other institutions where your name is on record.
 This ensures consistency across all your legal and personal documents.
+Some of these organizations will require you to present a certified copy of your Decree Changing Name or other Name Change Court Order.
+Each of them will likely have a form for you to fill out and sign.
+Do the most important of them to you first.
+If you have a professional license, ask them for the forms and instructions to request your updated license.

 - Tips – Updating Your ID and Official Records: Expect every ID agency and other place to have their own name change form or application to fill out.
 If you access and complete each form in advance, you can save a lot of time at each place when you go in with your Certified Decree Changing Name.
 Some places will allow you to update online but that may take longer because you will still have to mail in, or take in, your Certified Copy to complete your update.
 Passport will take the longest, but they have an expedited process for people with booked travel in the near future.